dune-community/dune-xt/CONTRIBUTING.md

   {}

-private: // one newline above this group of members double number_; // all provate members with bool member_;   // trailing underscore
+private: // one newline above this group of members double number_; // all private members with bool member_;   // trailing underscore
 }; // two newlines below this class